Bernie Glassman: Biography

 Through the success of his bakery—which earned $12 million in revenues in 2016—Glassman founded the Greyston Foundation (sometimes called Greyston Mandala) with his wife, Sandra Jishu Holmes, in 1989.
 He retired from the Greyston Foundation in 1996 to pursue socially engaged Buddhist projects through the Zen Peacemakers.
 As of 2004, the Foundation had developed $35 million worth in real estate development projects in Westchester County, New York.
 The Foundation offers HIV/AIDS programs, provides job training and housing, child care services, educational opportunities, and other endeavors.
 In 2003, the bakery moved to a new building, which allowed for higher output and more employment opportunities.

 In 1996, Glassman founded the Zen Peacemaker Order with his wife, Sandra Jishu Holmes.
 Professor Christopher S. Queen states, "The order is based on three principles: plunging into the unknown, bearing witness to the pain and joy of the world, and a commitment to heal oneself and the world."
 Richard Hughes Seager wrote, "The Zen Peacemaker Order...has the potential to rival Thich Nhat Hanh's groups and the Buddhist Peace Fellowship as a force in American activism."

-In 2012, Glassman founded The Stone Soup Cafe in Greenfield, Massachusetts (originally the "Let All Eat Cafe" in Montague) with Academy Award-winning actor Jeff Bridges, his Zen student.
+In 2012, Glassman founded The Stone Soup Cafe in Greenfield, Massachusetts (originally the "Let All Eat Cafe" in Montague) with Academy Award-winning actor Jeff Bridges.
 Glassman and Bridges created an environment at the Stone Soup Café that promotes dignified treatment and accessibility for all.
 They designed the meal experience to ensure patrons felt attended to at a relaxed pace, nourishing the body, mind, and soul.
 Influenced by the Zen Peacemakers' principles, the café operates on a pay-what-you-can model, fostering a mixed-income dining experience that unites individuals from diverse backgrounds.